-$^{^6}$ GPT-40 numbers are from the SWE-bench Verified blog post on the full 500 subset.
+$^{^{6}}$ GPT-40 numbers are from the SWE-bench Verified blog post on the full 500 subset.
 Due to systems issues, other models are evaluated on an n=477 subset.

-- tasks).
-We use a simple tool harness written for o1-preview and o1-mini that parses Python tool calls from the model's answer and executes them in the environment. - Browser: To elicit capabilities, we work with Ranger, which developed a browsing harness that provides the model preprocessed HTML (with optional screenshots) and asks the model for the next action to take.
+• Browser: To elicit capabilities, we work with Ranger, which developed a browsing harness that provides the model preprocessed HTML (with optional screenshots) and asks the model for the next action to take.
 We find that using an external scaffold enables us to measure capabilities in real-world deployments.